vcheeze/mammon-manager/README.md

 **E**xpress.js, **V**ue.js, and **N**ode.js.

 ### How to run
 For the server, `cd` into the server directory in your terminal and run `npm run start`.
+Make sure your MongoDB is running before this.

 For the client, `cd` into the client directory and run `npm run serve`.